lando/lando/docs/config/lagoon.md

 ### Build steps

 If you have steps you need to run to get your site into a workable place you can put them in the `build` key of your recipes `config`.
-By default we will run `composer install` but you may wish to augment that with any front end compilation tasks you may have as in the below example:
+By default, we will run `composer install` but you may wish to augment that with any front end compilation tasks you may have as in the example below:

 ```yaml
 recipe: lagoon